 You find yourself dipping in and out of the problem.
 You haven’t sat down and planned out what your next steps should be.
 Organising your thoughts, planning your checks, will save you time and help you to be methodical.
 It’s easy to overlook a search or a resource.
 Writing down a plan of action will help you to make sure you don’t leave any avenue unexplored.

 Online record collections are added to all the time.
 Similarly mis-transcriptions are gradually corrected.
 It’s also easy to miss clues whilst searching.
 Especially when tired and frustrated.
 That’s true for both on and offline research.
-If your last online search of a record collection was over a year ago, than I’d say it’s worth re-checking.
+If your last online search of a record collection was over a year ago, then I’d say it’s worth re-checking.
 It might be harder to recheck offline sources, but at least re-read your notes.
 Is there a clue you missed?
-Like a maiden name, you weren’t aware of when you first searched?
+Like a maiden name that you weren’t aware of when you first searched?
 Oh and lastly, make sure you update your notes with the date of your re-check!

 9. Go Original to Knock Down Genealogy Brick Walls